Hadronic physics from a Wilson fermion mixed-action approach: Setup and scale setting: Computational setup and matching of sea and valence sectors

 Also in this case, this condition can be realised through interpolations of the grid data points.
 The selection of the maximal twist condition \req{eqn:maximal_twist} for the lightest quark flavours implies that the heavier quark flavours will be subject to deviations from the vanishing PCAC quark condition, stemming from lattice artefacts.
 These lattice artefacts have been monitored in the strange-quark sector through $m_{34}^{\mathrm{Wtm}}$ and the corresponding twist angle $\alpha_{34}$, defined in \req{eqn:twist_34}, and are discussed in Appendix~\ref{app:twistangles}.
 In particular, we observe that the full twist condition $\alpha_{34}=\pi/2$, is recovered in the continuum limit.
 The interpolations of the valence observables to the matching conditions in Eqs.~(\ref{eqn:matching2})--(\ref{eqn:maximal_twist}) are carried on each ensemble using the following functional forms,

 These expressions correspond to polynomial approximations in the valence mass parameters ($\kappa^{\ival}$, $a\mu_1$, $a\mu_3$) around the matching point, denoted by the target parameters $\left(\kappa^{\ival*},a\mu_1^{*},a\mu_3^{*}\right)$.
 A combined fit of $\phi_2^{\mathrm{Wtm}}$, $\phi_4^{\mathrm{Wtm}}$, and $m_{12}^\mathrm{Wtm}$ --- as given in Eqs.~(\ref{eqn:matching_twist2})–(\ref{eqn:matching_twistm12}) --- is performed for each ensemble.
-This approach exploits the common dependence on the parameters $\kappa^{\mathrm{val}*}$, $a\mu_{1}^{*}$, and $a\mu_{3}^{*}$, in addition to the individual dependence on the parameters $p_{i}$ for $i = 1, \dots, 8$.
-The matching and maximal twist tuning procedure is illustrated in Fig.~\ref{fig:matching}.\,\footnote{ In addition to the r.h.s. of Eqs.~(\ref{eqn:matching_twist2})--(\ref{eqn:matching_twistm12}), further functional forms have been explored.
-However, it was observed that the target matching parameters remain insensitive to these variations, given that only minor interpolations are involved in this particular step of the analysis. }
+This approach exploits the common dependence on the parameters $\kappa^{\ival*}$, $a\mu_{1}^{*}$, and $a\mu_{3}^{*}$, in addition to the individual dependence on the parameters $p_{i}$, for $i = 1, \dots, 8$.
+Given that $\phi_4^{\mathrm{Wtm}}$ is minimised at maximal twist, its dependence on $\kappa^{\ival}$ in the neighbourhood of $\kappa^{\ival*}$ is weak; consequently, the small interpolations performed here make it difficult to determine the values of the nuisance parameters $p_3$ and $p_4$ in \req{eqn:matching_twist4} with high precision.
+By relating the fit parameters $p_i$ ($i=1,\dots,6$) to the low‑energy constants (LECs) of SU(3) chiral perturbation theory ($\chi$PT), their signs can be constrained during the fit.
+Imposing these constraints on $p_3$ and $p_4$ enforces the expected $\kappa^{\ival}$-dependence of $\phi_4^{\mathrm{Wtm}}$.
+The matching and maximal‑twist tuning procedure is illustrated in Fig.~\ref{fig:matching}.\,\footnote{ In addition to the r.h.s. of Eqs.~(\ref{eqn:matching_twist2})--(\ref{eqn:matching_twistm12}), we have explored alternative functional forms inspired by SU(3) $\chi$PT as well as polynomial ans\"atze.
+However, the target matching parameters remain stable under these variations, as only minor interpolations are required at this stage of the analysis. }

 Once the target parameter values $\left(\kappa^{\ival*},a\mu_1^{*},a\mu_3^{*}\right)$ have been obtained from the combined fit, the pion and kaon decay constants of the mixed-action regularisation must also be interpolated to these matched parameter values for each ensemble.
 As before, low-order polynomials in deviations of input mass parameters with respect to their matched values are adequate for carrying out these interpolations of $f_{\pi}^{\mathrm{Wtm}}$ and $f_K^{\mathrm{Wtm}}$.
 Specifically, the following functional forms were considered